DestinationsEurope

 The Danish also have Santa Claus or Julemanden, so expect the little ones to hit the hay by midnight.
 Christmas morning means gathering around the Christmas tree to open gifts.

-Expect to join a Julefrokost which a Christmas Lunch hosted by friends or local communities.
+Expect to join a Julefrokost, a Christmas Lunch hosted by friends or local communities.
 If you’re lucky, you might get invited to a family lunch or familiejulefrokost.

 Danish Christmas tables are laden with warm and cold meats, lots of seafood dishes, and plenty of cheeses, fruit, and risamalande.
 It’s truly spectacular, as you can probably tell from the photos and my details.